The derivation of the term “cripple stud” and what it means in modern building construction

 In carpentry, the term “cripple” refers to a special-purpose wall stud or roof rafter.

-A cripple stud is located above a door or window or below a window.
+A cripple stud is a short wall stud located above a door or window or below a window.

-Cripple studs are non-structural but provide a nailing base for siding or interior wall coverings.
-Spaced 16 or 24 inches on center, they carry the regular wall stud layout across the framed opening.
+Cripple studs are are only marginally structural—they provide a nailing base for siding or interior wall coverings.
+Spaced 16 or 24 inches on center in typical residential wall framing, they carry the regular wall stud layout across the bottom of the framed opening.

 Both cripple studs and cripple rafters are made from the same stock as other studs and rafters—they’re just cut shorter.